Convergence rates and fluctuations for the Stokes-Brinkman equations as homogenization limit in perforated domains: The approximation for the microscopic solution um

-Here, we could also have chosen $u(w_i)$ instead of $(u)_i$.
+Here, we could also have chosen $u(X_i)$ instead of $(u)_i$.
 The precise choice that we make will turn out to be convenient later.
-By our choice of $R_m$ in \eqref{eq:R_m.Poisson} and \eqref{eq:R_m.Stokes}, respectively, the explicit solution of \eqref{eq:v_i.app} is given by by $v_i$ which solves $- \Delta v_i = f_i$ in $\R^3$ with
+By our choice of $R_m$ in \eqref{eq:R_m.Stokes}, the explicit solution of \eqref{eq:v_i.app} is given by $v_i$ which solves $- \Delta v_i + \nabla p = h_i$ in $\R^3$ with

 Therefore, resorting to \eqref{eq:u_m.whole.space}, we are led to approximate $u_m$ by